dgryski/go-perfbook/performance.md

 * What causes heap allocations?
 * Understanding escape analysis
 * API design to limit allocations: allow passing in buffers so caller can reuse rather than forcing an allocation
+  - you can even modify a slice in place carefully while you scan over it
 * reducing pointers to reduce gc scan times

 ## Runtime